-Covered Services are provided for the assessment, diagnosis, and treatment of Autism Spectrum Disorders (ASD) for a covered child.
+Covered Services are provided for the assessment, diagnosis, and treatment of Autism Spectrum Disorders (ASD) for a covered Dependent child.
 The following treatments will not be considered Experimental or Investigational and will be considered appropriate, effective, or efficient for the treatment of Autism Spectrum Disorders where We determine such services are Medically Necessary:

-- Evaluation and assessment services. - Behavior training and behavior management and Applied Behavior Analysis, including but not limited to consultations, direct care, supervision, or treatment, or any combination thereof, for Autism Spectrum Disorders provided by Autism Services Providers. - Habilitative or rehabilitative care, including, but not limited to, occupational therapy, physical therapy, or speech therapy, or any combination of those therapies. - Prescription Drugs, if covered under this Booklet. - Psychiatric care. - Psychological care, including family counseling. - Therapeutic care. - Treatment for Autism Spectrum Disorders must be prescribed or ordered by a Doctor or psychologist, and services must be provided by a Provider covered under this plan and approved to provide those services.
-However, behavior training, behavior management, or Applied Behavior Analysis services (whether provided directly or as part of Therapeutic Care), must be provided by an Autism Services Provider.
-Coverage of Autism Spectrum Disorders in this "Benefits/Coverage (What Is Covered)" section is in addition to coverage provided for early intervention and Congenital Defects and Birth Abnormality.
-Autism services and the Autism Treatment Plan are subject to Utilization Review.
+- a) Evaluation and assessment services. - b) Behavior training and behavior management and applied behavior analysis, including but not limited to consultations, direct care, supervision, or treatment, or any combination thereof, for autism spectrum disorders provided by autism services providers. - c) Habilitative or rehabilitative care, including, but not limited to, occupational therapy, physical therapy, or speech therapy, or any combination of those therapies. - d) Prescription Drugs, if covered under this Booklet. - e) Psychiatric Care. - f) Psychological Care, including family counseling. - g) Therapeutic Care.

+Treatment for Autism Spectrum Disorders must be prescribed or ordered by a licensed physician or licensed psychologist, and services must be provided by a Provider covered under this plan and licensed to provide those services.
+However, behavior training, behavior management, or applied behavior analysis services (whether provided directly or as part of therapeutic care), must be provided by an Autism Services Provider.
+Coverage of Autism Spectrum Disorders in this section is in addition to coverage provided for early intervention and congenital defects and birth abnormalities.
+Autism services and the autism Treatment Plan are subject to Utilization Review.